Raymi306/personal-site/content/tutorials/python/10_first_steps.md

 When you are ready to leave, hit `q`

 You can also ask for help on other things, when inside interactive help, try typing one of: `modules, keywords, symbols, topics`.
-Then, try entering one of the entries within into the help.
+Then, try typing in one of the subentries.
 Many of the topics go quite in depth, and should match the official documentation online for your version of Python.
 You can also get help outside of interactive help mode by using help as a function, and passing either a string with what you need help on (as listed in modules, keywords, etc), or a Python object.
 I believe `help` to be an underutilized and underappreciated feature of Python that can help programmers of any skill level.